-- A statutory scheme: if you’ve been exposed to asbestos at work, you can claim lump sum entitlements with the ACC
+- A statutory scheme: if you’ve been exposed to asbestos at work, you can only claim lump sum entitlements with the ACC

 You must bring a claim during your lifetime and time limits apply.
-For example, you only have six months from the date of diagnosis to make a statutory claim, although sometimes this timeframe can be extended if there are appropriate reasons.
+For example, you only have six months from the date of diagnosis to make a statutory ACC claim, although sometimes this timeframe can be extended if there are appropriate reasons.

 Speak to a lawyer quickly if you’ve been diagnosed with an asbestos-related disease.
 We can help determine where your asbestos exposure is likely to have come from and identify who might have been negligent.